arthurqwang/tools_self_made/README.md

 [See also](https://www.cnblogs.com/BigSystemsView/p/18075192)

-## ② SSK: Super Keyboard Simulator
+## ② SSK: SuperSimulator of Keyboard
 Calling the underlying layer to simulate all keyboard operations.

 [See also](https://www.cnblogs.com/BigSystemsView/p/18060787)